Erick156/osticket-prereqs/README.md

 </p>
 <p>

-The next step involves many files being installed.
-A list of files used to download will be presented below.
+1.Begin the next step, which involves installing several files.
+The list of files to download is provided below:

-- PHPManagerForIIS_V1.5.0.msi
+PHPManagerForIIS_V1.5.0.msi
-- rewrite_amd64_en-US.msi
+rewrite_amd64_en-US.msi
-[Before installing the rest of the files, create the directory C:\PHP]
+2.Before proceeding with the rest of the installations, create the directory C:\PHP.

+3.Continue downloading and installing the following files:

-- php-7.3.8-nts-Win32-VC15-x86.zip
+php-7.3.8-nts-Win32-VC15-x86.zip
-- VC_redist.x86.exe
+VC_redist.x86.exe
-- mysql-5.5.62-win32.msi
+mysql-5.5.62-win32.msi

 </p>